 Employees with the Dental Plan are 100 percent covered for preventive and diagnostic care, such as routine checkups and cleanings.
 They also have access to a wide range of other services at significantly reduced costs, including

-As an employer, the Dental Plan is a cost-effective way for you to maximize your benefits offerings.
+The Dental Plan is a cost-effective way for you as an employer to maximize your benefits offerings.
 And there is no hourly work requirement for employees to participate, so you can offer it to employees working less than 20 hours per week.

 Depending on where you're located, your employees may have access to one or both of these dental provider networks: